AneezAmja/william-reed-tech-test/README.md

             });
 ```

-However, I was not happy with this initial implementation, if the requirements of the task changed and that there should be a featured image within the news article panel then I would have to update the codebase with it in 2 places (related news, world news).
+However, I was not happy with this initial implementation, if the requirements of the task changed and that there should be a featured image within the news article panel then I would have to update the codebase with it in 2 places (related news, popular news).
 This raised concerns about maintainability and efficiency.

 I wanted to adhere to the Don't Repeat Yourself (DRY) principles, thus I created a function that would seamlessly generate me these news article.
-What's fantastic about this implementation is that it simplifies futre additions.
+What's fantastic about this implementation is that it simplifies future additions.
 For example, incorporating a "South American News" category would require minimal effort.
 As long as the dataset is updated, the implementation of this is one line of code as opposed to the previous implementation.
 This approach significantly reduces code complexity and ensures consistency across different news sections.

 This is the final implementation I went with: